 Any competitor found to not follow the pre-determined race route will be disqualified.

 If any competitor has to retire for whatever reason they must contact the race organisers immediately, either by advising a checkpoint attendant or telephoning the emergency number given at the start of the race.
 The emergency number is also written on each competitors Bib number.

-Camping facilities are available, at an additional cost of £25.00 per person or £40.00 to include an evening meal and breakfast.
+Camping facilities are available, at an additional cost of £30.00 per person.
 This includes pitch cost and tent hire.
 It is requested that all of these facilities and the Oxford Ultra route itself, are respected and kept litter free by all competitors, family, friends or anybody else with an association with the race.

 The organisers are more than happy to source alternative accommodation such as B&B or hotel, subject to availability and cost at any of the camp locations for any family member or supporter who wishes to attend the event.

 All deposits and payments are on a non refundable basis.